Entry dated :: May 5, 1965

 Q. Was there disagreement on the bullet that hit Governor Connally?

 A. Yes.
 I can note two.
-I) On point 9 (WR, p2l) At first, it categorically stated there was "no conspiracy."
-But after objections was changed to "no evidence was found" and the passage of proving negatives.
-On the point about Oswald's motivation, I added 'Marxism.'
+The first draft of the report categorically stated there was “no conspiracy.”
+But after objections it was changed to, “No evidence was found.”
+And in the chapter on Oswald's motivation, I added “Marxism.”

 Q. How was it determined when to wind up?

-A. The deadline was pushed back, there was some pressure but we all felt we finished.
-The latest date was September 28, because we wanted to finish the report before the election.
-Otherwise, it might be an issue.
+A. The deadline was September 28, 1964, because we wanted to finish the report before the November election.
+Otherwise, it might become an issue.

 Questions?
 Email me at edepstein@worldnet.att.net